Fact-checking Olympia’s Initiative 1 proposal to fund tuition through an income tax

 Running Start students can earn as many as 45 college credits that can transfer to a larger educational institution.
 SPSCC reports that students save an average of $3,056 in tuition through the program, and that participants complete about 85 percent of courses.

-The state Education Research and Data center reports that almost 1 in 3 students in Washington received a need-based federal subsidy called a Pell Grant that does not require repayment.
+The state Education Research and Data center reports that almost 1 in 3 students in Washington received a Pell Grant, a need-based federal subsidy that does not require repayment.
 Nearly half of all undergraduate students receive some sort of grant, according to the center.

 Washington also provides State Need Grants and College Bound Scholarships based on family income.
 However, a report by the Washington State Institute for Public Policy shows that about 32,400 students who were eligible for a grant in 2012 did not receive it because of a lack of funding.

-Note: Clarification: This statement accurately cites the Education Research and Data Center, which studied the six-year “education pipeline” for Washington high school graduates from 2005-06.
-According to the study, about 77 percent of the high school graduates had enrolled in postsecondary education at some point in the six years, but about 27 percent had received a bachelor’s degree or higher, and about 9 percent had received an associate’s degree or job training certificate.
-Clarification: The proposed tax would apply to an estimated 750 households.
-However, collection of the tax is unclear because the initiative lacks an enforcement provision.
-As such, the city says it would have to depend on a voluntary declaration of tax income because the IRS cannot share confidential tax information.